yiwan330445/rcc/docs/recipes.md

 But above three controls gives you good ways to control how you and your applications manage their usage of different python environments for different purposes.
-You can share environments if you want, but you can also give dedicates space for thos things that need full control of their space.
+You can share environments if you want, but you can also give a dedicated space for those things that need full control of their space.

 So running following commands demonstrate different levels of control for space creation.